Makktu/SL2-Prototyping/README.md

 Added 'energy pulse' animation.
 Nothing for it to do currently without on-screen enemies yet.

 Trying to change environment.
 Backgrounds currently don't work aesthetically.

+### 27 March 2023

+After long away, back on this with a new enthusiasm.
+Progress being made on the most tricky part of the project: my own custom environments.
+Currently adopted Draw.io as the method of making them.